19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 A short rest is a period of 1 hour (10 delve [Rounds](Round.md)) doing next to no movement or physical activity.
 You regain all [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) when you short rest.

-- You can do light mental activity, such as [Spell Scroll Memorization](../Magic/Spellcasting/Spell%20Scrolls.md#Spell%20Scroll%20Memorization).
-	- This is quite risky to do if your are in a dangerous environment, see [Interruption](Resting.md#Interruption).
 - You cannot do heavy mental activity like [Spellcasting](../Magic/Spellcasting/Spellcasting.md).

 ### Interruption